How to Build Docker Images with Dockerfile

 docker build -t linuxize/redis .

-The option -t specifies the image name and optionally a username and tag in the ‘username/imagename:tag’ format.
+The option -t specifies the image name and optionally a username and tag in the username/imagename:tag format.

 The output of the build process will look something like this:

-Step 2/4 : RUN apt-get update && apt-get install -y gosu redis-server && apt-get clean
+=> [2/2] RUN apt-get update && apt-get install -y redis-server && apt-get clean

-Successfully tagged linuxize/redis:latest
+Successfully built and tagged linuxize/redis:latest

-WHen the build process is completed the new image will be listed in the image list:
+When the build process is completed the new image will be listed in the image list:

 docker image ls